mjbradvica/personal-website-articles/2022/covariance-and-contravariance-quick-guide.md

 }
 ```

-By adding this keyword we are defining a rule that states-

-> Covariance: Any type returned by this method may be assigned to a base type.
+By adding this keyword we are defining a rule that states--Any type returned by this method may be assigned to a base type.

 Assuming we had class A and class B that was derived from A we could do the following.